avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/05-Interface.md

     SMS transformedMessage = (SMS) readable; // works
 ```

 Type casting works if and only if the variable's type is really what we try to change it into.
-Type casting is not usually a best practice; one of the only cases where that is legitimate is in connection with the equals method.
+Type casting is not usually a best practice; one of the only cases where that is legitimate is in connection with the method `equals`.

 ### 5.2 An Interface as Method Parameter